 The questions raised above concern wetland management.
-Inventory, assessment and monitoring are important components of effective wetland management because they provide data and information for management decisions.
-In addition, they provide feedback on management actions and implementation of principles and frameworks which is vital information for managers and decision makers.
-Therefore, Inventory, assessment and monitoring cannot be treated separately from management processes hence the need for the design and implementation of integrated management programmes.
-This unit discusses inventory, assessment and monitoring wetland status.
+Inventory, Assessment and Monitoring are important components of effective wetland management because they provide data and information for management decisions.
+In addition, they provide feedback on management actions and implementation of principles and frameworks which are vital information for managers and decision makers.
+Therefore, Inventory, Assessment and Monitoring cannot be treated separately from management processes hence the need to design and implement integrated management programmes.
+This module discusses Inventory, Assessment and Monitoring of wetlands.